preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 .. image:: co-author-meny.png

-Note that this is not temporary, the co-authors will be added to the page pernissions as authors.
+Note that this is not temporary, the co-authors will be added to the page permissions as authors.

 For more information about inviting co-authors, see: :doc:`Invite co-authors </pages/invite-co-authors/index>`